Best Practices for Creating SEO-friendly URLs

 4. Remove Unnecessary Words from Your URL Slug

-• Google recommends keeping URLs as basic as possible, and there are probably a handful of reasons for this.
+• Google recommends keeping URLs as simple as possible, and there are likely several reasons for this.
 For starters, visitors may be put off by very lengthy URLs.

 • Second, lengthy URLs are frequently shortened in search results.

-So, let’s delete any unnecessary information from our possible URL.
-Stop words (and, or, but, of, the, a, etc.) should be avoided in general since they add unneeded length to a URL.
+Let’s remove any unnecessary information from our possible URL.
+Stop words (such as “and”, “or”, “but”, “of”, “the”, “a”, etc.) should be avoided in general, as they add unnecessary length to a URL.

 5. Reduce Your URL Slug to a Single Keyword

 What you’re likely left with at this point is a compressed, keyword-rich version of your title because the majority of titles naturally include keywords.
-URLs with fewer than 60 characters work better.
-Search engines will not truncate them and are easier to read.
+URLs with fewer than 60 characters are more effective.
+Search engines will not truncate them, and they are easier to read.

 But it isn’t all.
 Short URLs also;